MarioPasc/Mawio02/README.md

 My name is Mario Pascual.
-I'm a Healthcare Engineering student with a minor in Bioinformatics.
+I'm a Medical Engineering student with a minor in Bioinformatics.

 Currently, I'm working on a BSc final project focused on Neuroimaging segmentation using Deep Learning CNN architectures, primarily using [Python](https://www.python.org/) with [PyTorch](https://pytorch.org/) as my main DL library. 🧠